guildai/_guild-python-legacy/README.md

 Note that tests are now a part of the Guild Python binary and will be available to run for end-users.

+<div id="building-lite"></div>

+### Lite build (does NOT include Guild View)

+Build using Bazel:

+    $ cd guild-python
+    $ bazel build guild:guild-lite

+You may alternatively simply run `make lite`.

+If Guild Python lite builds successfully, run the `check` command with all tests:

+    $ bazel-bin/guild/guild-lite check --all-tests

 ## Installing from a build